-- This appliance is a high efficiency, flueless catalytic flame effect gas fire.
-It provides radiant and convected warmth both efficiently and safely utilising the latest type catalytic converter and burner technology. - The appliance does not require a flue system of any type as the catalytic converter cleans the flue products to provide a complete combustion system, which is intrinsically safe.
-It is designed to operate on Natural Gas and is factory set for operation on the gas type, and at the pressure stated on the appliance data plate. - The appliance incorporates a combustion monitoring system (Oxygen Depletion System).
+This appliance is a high efficiency, flueless catalytic flame effect gas fire.
+It provides radiant and convected warmth both efficiently and safely utilising the latest type catalytic converter and burner technology.
+The appliance does not require a flue system of any type as the catalytic converter cleans the flue products

+• The appliance incorporates a combustion monitoring system (Oxygen Depletion System).
 It must not be adjusted or put out of operation.
-If replaced then manufacturer's original parts must be used. - This appliance must be installed by a competent[1] person to ensure that the size of the room in which the appliance is to be installed is sufficient and the ventilation provision for that room is sufficient for the appliance.
-Details of how to determine the suitable room size is given in section 3.1 of these instructions and details of how to determine suitable ventilation are given in section 4.1. - In the event of gas leakage from the appliance, the gas supply must be turned off at the nearest isolating valve. - The appliance must be installed in accordance with the following: - · Manufacturers' Instructions. - The Building Regulations issued by the Department for Communities and Local Government, the Building Standards (Scotland) (Consolidation) Regulations issued by the Scottish Development Department. - · Relevant British standards insofar as the relevant areas are not covered by these instructions. - For Republic of Ireland, reference should be made to the current edition of IS813 (the relevant standards governing installation). - Failure to comply with the above could lead to prosecution and deem the manufacturer's warranty invalid. - This appliance must be installed in accordance with the rules in force and used only in a sufficiently ventilated space.
+If replaced then manufacturer's original parts must be used.

+• This appliance must be installed by a GAS SAFE registered person to ensure that the size of the room in which the appliance is to be installed is sufficient and the ventilation provision for that room is sufficient for the appliance.
+Details of how to determine the suitable room size is given in section 3.1 of these instructions and details of how to determine suitable ventilation are given in section 4.1.

+• In the event of gas leakage from the appliance, the gas supply must be turned off at the nearest isolating valve.

+• The appliance must be installed in accordance with the following:

+- Manufacturers' Instructions. - The Building Regulations issued by the Department for Communities and Local Government, the Building Standards (Scotland) (Consolidation) Regulations issued by the Scottish Development Department. - Relevant British standards insofar as the relevant areas are not covered by these instructions. - For Republic of Ireland, reference should be made to the current edition of IS813 (the relevant standards governing installation).

+Failure to comply with the above could lead to prosecution and deem the manufacturer's warranty invalid.
+This appliance must be installed in accordance with the rules in force and used only in a sufficiently ventilated space.
 The appliance is designed to fit various types of situations as described in sections 3.0 and 4.0.

-The appliance must be installed in a correctly sized room (see section 3.1), and the correct purpose provided ventilation must be provided (see section 4.1). - On no account should the appliance inlet or outlet openings be blocked or obstructed in any way.
+The appliance must be installed in a correctly sized room (see section 3.1), and the correct purpose provided ventilation must be provided (see section 4.1).

+• On no account should the appliance inlet or outlet openings be blocked or obstructed in any way.
 Do not place objects on top of the appliance.
-Do make sure the appliance is \\\\\ - installed on a flat wall.
+Do make sure the appliance is installed on a flat wall.